TeamCookieZ/TeamCookieZ.github.io/_posts/2020-09-30-DNS-with-bind9.md

 [Berkeley Internet Name Domain (BIND)](https://en.wikipedia.org/wiki/BIND) is the most popular software of the implementation of DNS server.
 It was developed in the 1980s at the University of Berkley.

-Bind9 is the version 9 of the opern source BIND version.
+Bind9 is the version 9 of the open source BIND version.

 ### 1. Installing Bind9
 [CentOS 7]